mainmatter/mainmatter.com/src/posts/2023-01-13-ember-template-assert.md

 but not the re-export in the app folder.

-For that we also need to add the very similar hook called `treeForApp` which handles everything in the `app` folder of your v1 ember addon.
+For that we also need to add the very similar hook called `treeForApp` which handles everything in the `app` folder of your v1 Ember addon.

-Let's start with abstracting our existing addon filter a bit to make it
+Let's start with abstracting our existing addon tree filter code a bit to make it reusable:
-reusable:

 ```javascript
 _filterAssertHelper(tree) {